kheeva/3_bars/README.md

 # Bar seeker.
 The program determines which are the closest, the biggest, and the lowest bars near you.
-The program uses mos.ru's collection of bars.
+The program uses mos.ru's collection of bars which was placed locally in file bars.json.

 # How to Install
 You need to download and install python3 if you already haven't: http://python.org .